hive-keychain/keychain-sdk/README.md

 }
 ```

-### Using override RPC option

-Some of the requests, give you the option to override the RPC.
-Some of them are:

-- addAccountAuthority
-- removeAccountAuthority
-- broadcast
-- among others.

-Sample of Generic Broadcast, using Rpc override:
+### Overriding the RPC node at the request level

+You can also override the RPC node at the request level, by adding it in the options

 ```
 import { KeychainSDK } from 'keychain-sdk';
-const keychain = new KeychainSDK(window, { rpc: 'https://www.rpc-node-url.com'});
+const keychain = new KeychainSDK(window, { rpc: 'https://api.hive.blog'}); // Default RPC at the instance level
 try {
       const broadcast = await keychain.requestBroadcast(
       {